 The School of Workforce Development is comprised of approximately 94 full-time, more than 150 adjunct faculty and 75 staff.
 We are committed to the delivery of innovative and responsive workforce learning programs and services that lead to employment and to a four-year university degree.
 We strive to ensure that students/customers are prepared for current and future employment and lifelong learning.

 Who We serve

-Approximately 46% of GRCC students are enrolled in credit based occupational programs.
+Approximately 46 percent of GRCC students are enrolled in credit based occupational programs.
 Twenty-one percent of our 625 School of Workforce Development graduates from 2012-13 were enrolled this past year in four-year colleges and universities.
-Additionally, the School of Workforce Development serves significant segments of the workforce, i.e., over 10,000 students through job training programs, apprenticeship programs, customized training opportunities and community partnership programs.
+Additionally, the School of Workforce Development serves significant segments of the workforce, i.e., more than 10,000 students through job training programs, apprenticeship programs, customized training opportunities and community partnership programs.

 What We do

 The School of Workforce Development offers instruction (credit, non-credit, customized delivery, and job training) apprenticeships (credit and non-credit), employment services and serves as a workforce clearinghouse (Work First and Partnership for Adult Learner).
 Currently offering 25 programs, with 44 Associate Degree options, and 12 Certificate options, our goal is to evaluate all options available to students for lifelong learning, and develop additional programs which best meet the workforce needs in our community.